vweevers/tap-completed/README.md

 Options:

 - `wait` (number, default 1000): how long to wait for more output (like diagnostics) after the end was detected.

+The stream is unfortunately not compatible with Node.js streams; it's best to treat it as its own interface and to read the source.

 ## Install